 - Materials Used: Bath stone, slate roofs, cast Iron railings, pennant stone

-- Façade: The Royal Crescent is a fine example of Georgian Urbanism with a single row of 30 terraced houses arranged in a symmetrical sweeping crescent.
-The structure is 150m long and 50m high, which includes 114 engaged Ionic columns on the first floor above a rusticated ground floor.
-An entablature in the Palladian style rests on the capitals of these Ionic columns.
+Designed by the architect John Wood, the structure is 150m long and 50m high, which includes 114 engaged Ionic columns on the first floor above a rusticated ground floor.
+An entablature in the Palladian style rests on the capitals of these Ionic columns (114 columns 30 inches in diameter reaching 47 ft).
 The columns and windows emphasize the façade, while the ground floor is plain.
+Its main house (now the Royal Crescent Hotel) has two pairs of columns with a single window between them in the middle of the crescent.

 - Building: Carlyle House